 Even if the worker does not change his/her employer, any changes in the conditions of the employment are a reason to file a new petition to maintain the validity of the CW-1 status.

 Foreign workers who have CW nonimmigrant status will lose it if they break any of the terms which are defined in CW status.
 However, if the violation is only made by termination from employment, the worker will not be regarded to have violated the status if:

 - The worker finds a new job in 30 days from the date of termination, and

 - An employer registers a petition on behalf of the worker

 An approved I-129CW petition means having the CW status.
-If a worker travels outside of the CNMI, he/she will need to apply for a CW visa for re-entering the CNMI and preserving the CW status.
+If a worker travels outside of the CNMI, he/she will need to apply for a CW visa to re-enter the CNMI and preserve the CW status.

 Let’s sum up …